fatihtoker/embroidera-landing/replit.md

 A modern, multilingual Next.js website for a handmade crafts and workshops business.
 The site supports English, Dutch, and Turkish with automatic locale detection and manual language switching.

 ## Recent Changes (October 16, 2025)
+- **Database Integration**: Implemented PostgreSQL database with Drizzle ORM
+  - Created schema with `workshop_enrollments` and `contact_submissions` tables
+  - Added API routes for form submissions (/api/workshop-enrollment, /api/contact-submission)
+  - Built admin dashboard at /admin to view all submissions
+  - Fixed WebSocket issue by switching from @neondatabase/serverless to postgres.js driver
+  - All form data is now persisted to database with locale tracking
 - **SEO Enhancements**: Added comprehensive meta tags for all three languages
   - Title, description, and keywords optimized for each locale
   - Open Graph tags for social media sharing (Facebook, LinkedIn)